Do you have an Speed-lite or off camera flash?

 What are Gels?

-Gels or filters are transparent coloured sheets that are placed in front of the flash to change the light that is emitted also known as Colour Correction Gels.
+Gels or filters are transparent coloured sheets that are placed in front of the flash to change the light that is emitted.
+There are also Colour Correction Gels which have specific colour temperature ratings.
 The main colour correction gels are CTB (colour temperature blue) and CTO (colour temperature orange).
 A CTB gel converts tungsten light to ‘daylight’ colour.
 A CTO gel does the opposite.

 How do we change the background